srigee/smartEquipApplicationExercise/README.md

 2. SmartEquipMessagingService class - Which accepts the incoming requests from controller class and responds to them <br/>

-   i. questionsWithRandomNumber - It generates a random two or three variable question </br>
+   i. questionsWithRandomNumber - It generates a random two or three variable and forms a question </br>
    ii. checkAnswersForQuestion - It receives the client response to the question and calculates the corresponding questions answer</br>
    a. if the answer is wrong then the client returns is wrong and sends bad response with 200 status</br>
    b. if the answer is correct then the client returns is OK and sends 200 response to the client</br>

-3. QuestionModel class -  It is with lombok annotation @AllArgsConstructor,   @Getter </br>
+3. QuestionModel class -  It is with lombok annotations - @AllArgsConstructor,   @Getter </br>

 4. LoggerAspectJ class - Implemented "Log" statements in controller and service classes with  @Aspect, @Component</br>